ashwinreddy/blog/_notes/Public/Works/Logic of Sense.md

 _Logic of Sense_ is a [[Book]] by Gilles [[Deleuze]] published in 1969.
 It's about [[Carroll]] and [[Stoicism]].

+1. How do events relate to the world and language? _being_ and _events_
+2. What makes language and thought possible? _sex_ and _surfaces_
+3. How does ethics have meaning if the physical world is causally determined? _freedom_ and _death_

 It's about the relation of events and series.
 An event runs through a series and is transformed by it.
 It doesn't have a clear start or end.